osilander/hourglass-assembly/README.md

 ## Final purged polished

+contigs:895
+length:2,383,719,527
+min:1,396
+mean:2,663,373.8
+longest:39,026,300.

-`contigs:895  length:2,383,719,527    min:1,396  mean:2,663,373.8  longest:39,026,300`.
-Via blast, the outstanding smallest contig is a contmainant from Bos taurus, remove.
-The smallest contig is now 24Kbp.
+Via blast, the outstanding smallest contig (1,396 bp) is a contaminant from Bos taurus, removed.
+The smallest contig is now 24Kbp, total contigs 894.

-To get mean and median depths subsample the file so that the smallest contig (24kbp) should be sampled 100 times (10,000,000 lines sampled).
+To get mean and median depths, subsample the file so that the smallest contig (24kbp) should be sampled 100 times (10,000,000 lines sampled).

 ```bash
 shuf -n 10000000 raven-purged-polished-clean-depth.txt > raven-purged-polished-clean-depth-sample.txt